NAME

 run.
 The number of columns in a run is written as a decimal integer

-immediately before the operation letter.
-A run-length of 1 is implicit
+immediately before the operation letter, without leading zeros.
+A

 Empty and missing alignments